mihsu81/addon-portainer/README.md

 # ⚠️ USE AT YOUR OWN RISK ⚠️

-This is an installable version of the discontinued Portainer addon here: https://github.com/hassio-addons/addon-portainer
+This is an installable version of the [discontinued Portainer addon here][original_addon]

 Don't use this unless you know what you're doing.
 No support is provided.